jdoleary/Spellmasons/TasksCurrent.md

 - Got "you cannot move more than once per turn right after portaling"
 - Number keys to queue up spells
-- BUG if you click fast you can move more than once
 - After new level, agro radius doesn't go away

 ## bugs